Croatian Defence Council: Organization

-The HVO also included the Ante Bruno Bušić Brigade manned by full-time soldiers, two independent infantry battalions, a light anti-aircraft artillery battalion, Special Forces and artillery units.
+The HVO also included the Ante Bruno Bušić Brigade composed of full-time soldiers, two independent infantry battalions, a light anti-aircraft artillery battalion, Special Forces and artillery units.
 In early 1993, the HVO Home Guard (Domobranstvo) was formed to provide support for the brigades.
 The HVO forces became better organised as time passed, but they started creating guards brigades, mobile units of professional soldiers, only in early 1994.